dersiwi/8-Puzzle-Solving/README.md

 | time  needed                 |       0.32s   |   0.11s |

 *the total nodes are all nodes that have been added to the tree.
- This includes the one that have been explored, and the ones that have not been explored yet.
+ This includes the ones that have been explored, and the ones that have not been explored yet.

  ### Usage
  To use the program type